Pioneer Brewing Trailblazer IPA

 He wondered, did Tree House use flour in the process as some rumors claimed?
 Nah, that’s not the secret.
 Do they use orange juice in Julius on the down low?
 Nah, not Tree House.
 That would be against the TTB regulations anyway.
 But maybe… maybe actual orange juice would be the secret to Trailblazer’s success.
 Nah, that wasn’t the right way to go about things.

-Brewing these “hazy” and “dank” so-called New England IPA’s is, on the face of it, pretty simple.
+Brewing these “hazy” and “dank” so-called New England IPA’s is, on the face of it, is pretty simple.
 Making them Tree House perfect is not.
 Pioneer Todd was close, but something was off.

 Then it hit him; an epiphany: It didn’t matter.
 It’s wouldn’t be the beer that was “blazing a new trail,” it would be the methodology of bringing it to market.